 Security can be taken over cash deposited in bank accounts by means of a written agreement between the security provider and the secured creditor.
-The execution of a control agreement will be required in order for it to be effective against third parties.
-Generally, the secured creditors will grant a mandate to the security provider for him to operate the relevant bank account in the absence of a default
+The execution of a control agreement will be required for it to be effective against third parties.
+The requirements of such control agreement will be defined in a separate regulation, which to date has not been published.

+Generally, the secured creditors will grant a mandate to the security provider for him to operate the relevant bank account in the absence of a default.